-Budgeted cost: £21,164
+Budgeted cost: £ 24,172

 Activity Evidence that supports this approach Challenge number(s) addressed Employment of a member of staff to act as a regular liaison with disadvantaged families.
-Feedback from disadvantaged families during two lockdowns has suggested that they appreciated regular support and advice from the school.
+Feedback from disadvantaged families during two lockdowns suggested that they appreciated regular support and advice from the school.
 Teachers also reported greater levels of engagement from these families when regular contact took place.
+This has continued post-pandemic, and has been of use to disadvantaged families, particularly in relation to gaining support from outside agencies, as well as working with persistent absentees.
 Parental engagement - EEF 5, 6 Employment of staff for early drop offs, pick ups and breakfast.
 Following lockdowns, several children expressed anxiety about coming into school, or found mornings difficult meaning that they had sporadic attendance.
-Having individual arrangements for mornings (including breakfast for some) has meant that these children are coming into school on a regular basis.
+This continued after Covid.
+Having individual arrangements for mornings has meant that these children are coming into school on a regular basis.
 5 Purchasing supplies / paying for educational visits and trips.
-In addition to pencil cases, uniform and trips, we have bought ebooks to accompany our phonics scheme.
+In addition to pencil cases, uniform, trips, and music lessons, we have bought ebooks to accompany our phonics scheme.
 This was done in order to engage parents with reading with their child at home.
 We have also purchased additional copies of key texts that are being used in class for pre/post teaching use.
 At the heart of our disadvantaged provision is the intent that all members of our school community have the resources that they need to learn, including the chance to engage with experiences and trips.
-Homework - EEF School uniform - EEF Life Lessons - The Sutton Trust 6, 7, 8

-Contingency fund Based on past experiences, we feel that it is necessary to put some funding aside to support training or resources that have not yet been identified.
+Homework - EEF School uniform - EEF Life Lessons - The Sutton Trust 6, 7, 8 Contingency fund Based on past experiences, we feel that it is necessary to put some funding aside to support training or resources that have not yet been identified.

-Total budgeted cost: £ 82,154
+Total budgeted cost: £ 93,372